In straight lines

 Hang the ball from a metre rule and hold it in the beam of light between the light source and the screen.
 With a good black-out for the room and a strong point source of light, a striking shadow will be produced on the screen.

-Ask the children to predict what will happen to the shape and size of the shadow on the screen, if the ball is moved closer to, and further from, the screen.
+Ask the pupils to predict what will happen to the shape and size of the shadow on the screen, if the ball is moved closer to, and further from, the screen.

-In developing these ideas, you are likely to find yourself sketching out ray diagrams for the children.
+In developing these ideas, you are likely to find yourself sketching out ray diagrams for the pupils.